haiwen/seafile-admin-docs/manual/deploy_pro/ldap_in_11.0.md

 ENABLE_LDAP = True
 ......

-# LDAP sync user configuration items
+# ldap user sync options.
 LDAP_SYNC_INTERVAL = 60                  # LDAP sync task period, in minutes
 ENABLE_LDAP_USER_SYNC = True             # Whether to enable user sync
 LDAP_USER_OBJECT_CLASS = 'person'        # This is the name of the class used to search for user objects.